By using this site, you agree to the Privacy Policy and Terms of Use.

 • Space Debris Risk: Staying in orbit for years increases the chance of damage from space junk.

-• Resupply Logistics: The spacecraft would need fuel, food, or tools, which still must be sent from Earth.
+• Resupply Logistics: A spacecraft would need fuel, food, or tools, which still must be sent from Earth.

 Real-World Examples and Progress